 Recorded Workshop: Can we plant our way out of the pollinator crises?
 A collaborative research approach – by the Sustainability Science Lab.

 Registration is now open for the 2017 St. Louis Native Plant Garden Tour on September 16!
-Join STL Wild Ones and the St. Louis Audubon Society for this self guided tour of West County locations, highlighting fall blooming plants.
+Join STL Wild Ones and the St. Louis Audubon Society for this self-guided tour of West County locations, highlighting fall blooming plants.
+Early bird tickets ($15) are available until August 15.

 The United People Market has been created by citizens of North St. Louis County and is now open for business!
 This new market offers fresh, healthy meats and vegetables to the community, and also provides a significant discount to SNAP users.
 Learn about their upcoming event or apply for a membership!